xotahal/react-native-material-ui/README.md

 ```

 ## Local changes
 Of course, sometimes we need to change style of only one component.
 It means, all `buttons` have red background, but facebook login button that should have blue background.
 Every each component have `style` property.
-So you can very easily overide whatever you want.
+So you can very easily override whatever you want.

 ```js
 <Button style={{ container: { backgroundColor: 'blue' }}} />